gergap/vim-cmake-build/README.md

 You can configure the working directory and command line arguments using simple Vim variables.
 These settings will be used for all three execution modes.

+These project settings will be stored in `.settings.vim` in the project root, so Vim "remembers" your settings.

 It is also possible to set breakpoints from Vim, which get synced back and forth between GDB and Vim as demonstrated in the screencast below.